andy-ife/YouTurbo/README.md

-# Project Title
-YouTurbo: A lightweight python GUI (Tkinter) script for downloading video, audio and playlists from YouTube, Twitch, 4tube and a multitude of other video and audio hosting platforms.
-Supports Windows only.
+YouTurbo: A lightweight python GUI script for downloading video, audio and playlists from YouTube and all of the other 1000+ sites supported by yt-dlp.
+See the full list of supported sites [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).

 # Description
 YouTurbo is essentially a GUI wrapper around yt-dlp. **ffmpeg and ffprobe are strongly recommended**.